Paving the way towards sustainable energy

 Hydroelectric generation has a long history; however, smaller scale reserves have traditionally been difficult to commercialize, and thus many resources have been left untapped.
 By carrying out EPC internally, GPSS can lower initial capital costs, thereby allowing us to develop previously commercially non-viable projects.

 Geothermal energy operates as a base-load power source, running 24/7, maintaining at a very high-capacity factor, similar to nuclear power.
 It requires the securing of high-temperature geothermal resources.
 Geoscience and development teams work closely together to improve resource development efficiency.
 We are developing projects nationwide through forging long-term partnerships with local communities to create such generation businesses.

-CO2 Reduction Effect (from 2018): Annual equivalent of taking 6,000 vehicles off of the road
+Annual equivalent of taking 17,357 vehicles off the road

 (from Jun 2014 to May 2021):